ringcentral/ringcentral-api-docs/docs/team-messaging/adaptive-cards/actions.md

 ## Handling a form submission

-If your application posts cards that utilize the `Action.Submit` action, in other words, if the card contains input elements and allows users to submit a form, then your app will need to implement the following sequence.
+If your application posts cards that utilize the `Action.Submit` action, or in other words, if the card contains input elements and allows users to submit a form, then your app will need to implement the following sequence.

 ### Design the card